IIT-EnergySystemModels/openTEPES/doc/rst/QA.rst

    Don’t assign a node to it in ``oT_Data_Generation``, i.e., leave the node column empty

-   Put the initial period beyond the year of study in ``oT_Data_Generation``
+   Set the initial period where the generator can be in operation beyond the year of study in ``oT_Data_Generation``

 - How to ignore a line

-   Put the initial period beyond the year of study in ``oT_Data_Network``
+   Set the initial period where the line can be in operation beyond the year of study in ``oT_Data_Network``

-- All the empty cells of the CSV files are substituted by 0.
+- All the empty cells of the CSV files are substituted internally by openTEPES with 0.0

-   Therefore, if you want to set the generation of a solar PV to 0.0 at night, then you must put a small value 0.000001 that will be substituted internally by openTEPES by 0.0
+   Therefore, if you want to set the generation of a solar PV to 0.0 at night, then you must put a small value 0.000001 that will be substituted internally by openTEPES with 0.0.
+If the cell is left empty openTEPES will consider the rated capacity of the solar PV unit defined in ``oT_Data_Generation`` as the generation at night.

-- You don’t need to put the generator column if nothing is in this column.
-Empty columns don’t need to be included in the CSV files, for example, in ``oT_Data_VariableMaxGeneration``, ``oT_Data_VariableMinGeneration``, ``oT_Data_VariableMaxConsumption``, ``oT_Data_VariableMinConsumption``, etc.
+- There is no need to include the column for a certain resource within an input data file if there is not data to be defined for this resource within that file.
+Empty columns don’t need to be included in the input data CSV files, including ``oT_Data_VariableMaxGeneration``, ``oT_Data_VariableMinGeneration``, ``oT_Data_VariableMaxConsumption``, ``oT_Data_VariableMinConsumption``, etc.

+On analysing output data:

+- Make sure the problem solving process has been successfully completed, reaching optimality (console log and log file provide information on this).

+- If the problem solving process has not produced an optimal solution, check if the system conditions defined within the input data files are too tight, i.e., the system may has not been provided with a large enough amount of flexibility for the model to find the optimal problem solution.
+If this may be the case, some problem constraints could/should be relaxed to allow the model to compute an optimal solution.

+- Check the level of the overall system variables in the output energy balance files to assess whether they seem to make sense.
+Focus first on certain specific variables, including the ones that follow:

+   Non-served energy amounts

+   Amounts of spilled energy

+   Overall output by technology if you have some reference levels for this to compare to

+- Whenever the level of some variables at system level does not seem to be reasonable, check the output data file for the energy balance at area level, to try to locate in which area within the system the problem may be located